dchen93/TimesheetAutomation/README.md

-Student Housing has a horrible web interface.
-This navigates it for me.
+Student Housing has a horrible web interface for biweekly timesheet submission.
+This automates my timesheet submission.